subirvarma/GeneralCognitics/_posts/StatisticalMechanics5.md

 Note that all the information required to update $z_i^{(1)}$ is available locally.

+### Approximating the Softmax Function in the Brain

 ### Extension to Auditory Processing of Language (Phonemes)

 The predictive coding model for level 1 developed above assumes a single flat categorical readout, appropriate when the input alphabet has no independently-motivated internal structure — as is the case for written characters.
-Auditory input requires a modification, because phonemes are not atomic: articulatory phonology decomposes each phoneme into a small set of independent distinctive features (voicing, place of articulation, manner of articulation, nasality, and a small number of others), and direct intracranial recordings from human superior temporal gyrus confirm that this is the level at which the auditory cortex actually represents speech sound — neural populations are tuned to specific feature values, not to whole phonemes as unitary categories (Mesgarani, Cheung, Johnson, & Chang, 2014).
+Auditory input requires a modification, because phonemes are not atomic: articulatory phonology decomposes each phoneme into a small set of independent distinctive features (voicing, place of articulation, manner of articulation, nasality, and a small number of others), and direct intracranial recordings from human superior temporal gyrus confirm that this is the level at which the auditory cortex actually represents speech sound — neural populations are tuned to specific feature values, not to whole phonemes as unitary categories [Mesgarani, Cheung, Johnson, & Chang, 2014](https://linguistics.berkeley.edu/~kjohnson/papers/Mesgarani_et_al_2014_Science.pdf).

 We accommodate this by replacing the single $K$-way categorical readout with $D$ independent, smaller categorical readouts, one per feature dimension $d = 1,\ldots,D$ (typically $D \approx $6$–$8$; e.g. $K_{\text{voice}}=2$, $K_{\text{place}}\approx 7$–$8$, $K_{\text{manner}}\approx $6$–$7$).
 The latent $z^{(1)}$ is partitioned into $D$ corresponding slices, $z^{(1)} = (z^{(1,1)},\ldots,z^{(1,D)})$, and the emission energy becomes a sum of independent cross-entropy terms: